 Such tumours can be benign (not cancer) or malignant (cancer).
 Most times such tumours start in the lungs, but can also start in the abdomen or other organs.

-Most people who get mesothelioma have been exposed to airborne asbestos particles at some stage in their lives.
-(70 - 80% according to studies reported by the National Cancer Institute in the USA)
+Most (about 70–80%) of people who get mesothelioma have been exposed to airborne asbestos particles at some stage in their lives, according to studies reported by the National Cancer Institute in the US.

 When asbestos fibres are inhaled or ingested, the body is unable to break them down or expel them.
-Those fibers remain in the body causing scarring and damaging sensitive tissues.
-That damage can eventually lead to cancer or other asbestos-related disease.
+Those fibres remain in your body causing scarring and damaging sensitive tissues.
+That damage can eventually lead to cancer or other asbestos-related diseases.

-Most cases of mesothelioma are seen workers who were exposed to asbestos many years earlier, before we knew the risk.
-This has led to an increased rate of mesothelioma in NZ men age 50-60.
+Most cases of mesothelioma are seen in workers who were exposed to asbestos many years earlier, before we knew the risk.
+This has led to an increased rate of mesothelioma in Aotearoa New Zealand men aged 50–60.

 Symptoms of a mesothelioma can include:

 - shortness of breath or trouble breathing